Geno Auriemma: Early life

 Auriemma emigrated with his family from Montella in Southern Italy to Norristown, Pennsylvania when he was seven years old, and he spent the rest of his childhood there.
-Auriemma had to teach himself how to speak the English language coming to the United States.
-After graduating from West Chester University of Pennsylvania in 1977, Auriemma was hired as an assistant coach at Saint Joseph's University, where he worked in 1978 and 1979.
-Prior to coaching at Saint Joseph's University he began his career coaching women's basketball at Bishop McDevitt HS in Wyncote Pennsylvania.
+Auriemma grew up poor, with his parents working low wage factory jobs.
+Auriemma had to teach himself English after coming to the United States.
+Auriemma attended Montgomery County Community College before graduating from West Chester University in 1977.
+From there Auriemma was hired as an assistant coach at Saint Joseph's University, where he worked in 1978 and 1979.
+Prior to coaching at Saint Joseph's University he began his career coaching women's basketball at Bishop McDevitt HS in Wyncote, Pennsylvania.
 He then took a two-year absence from college basketball, serving as an assistant coach at his former high school, Bishop Kenrick, before assuming an assistant coaching position with the University of Virginia Cavaliers women's team in 1981.
 Auriemma became a naturalized United States citizen in 1994 at the age of 40, noting in his autobiography that he finally decided to naturalize when his University of Connecticut team was slated to tour Italy that summer and he was concerned about potential problems, as he had never done any required national service in his birth country.

 When he was growing up, his favorite team was the 1970s New York Knicks coached by Red Holzman.

-For many years, Auriemma and his wife, Kathy, maintained a home in Avalon, New Jersey, to be near their parents in the Philadelphia area.
+For many years, Auriemma and his wife, Kathy, maintained a home in Avalon, New Jersey, to be near their respective parents in the Philadelphia area.